opsmatic/talks/notfornumbers/01main.md

 <small>From Brendan Gregg's post [Modes and Modality](http://dtrace.org/blogs/brendan/2013/07/08/modes-and-modality/)</small>

 .notes We are perpetually answering this question using monitoring.
+Here's an example from Brendan Gregg's post on using percentiles to identify interesting patterns in traffic.
+Begs the question: "What's different about those two paths?"

 <!SLIDE>

 <img src="skyline.png" height="550px" class="shadow" />

 <small>From Etsy's post [Introducing Kale](http://codeascraft.com/2013/06/11/introducing-kale/)</small>

+.notes Etsy, ever on the forefront of tooling, have released some tools for helping flag anomalous metrics - "Show me when things are different more quickly."

 <!SLIDE>